Maybe1or0/gen_vim/README.md

 Do you procrastinate when you’re trying to code?
 Or worse, do you rely on AI the moment you get stuck on a practical assignment?

-Introducing **GENVIM** — a radically new way to work, far more efficiently.
+Introducing **GENVIM**, a radically new way to work, far more efficiently.
 **+167% focus**, scientifically proven by Thomas and Patrick.

 This is not a program.